StaringWhere/algorithm/README.md

-This is a repo to track my practice of algorithms.
+This is a repo to track my algorithm practicing.

+The notes are available on https://staringwhere.github.io/algorithm/.